-The problem is, on a much deeper level, we have created conflict, an internal battleground between our values and our actions.
+The problem is, on a much deeper level, we have created conflict, an internal battleground between our core values and our actions.
 If we allow ourselves to continue without correcting the problem, sooner or later that internal conflict will undermine our efforts and we will be forced to compensate.

 Internal conflict robs us of our joy

 How will we compensate?
 It could be in any number of ways.
 We may end up self-sabotaging our own success.
 We might turn to excesses in an effort to drown out our internal discomfort.
 Even if we manage to succeed on some level, the success we do have may be a hollow one, lacking any true sense of joy and satisfaction.

 No matter how it plays out, an exceptional life filled with joy and inner harmony is only possible if we conduct ourselves within the boundaries of our personal code of ethics.

 Before we start setting goals or choosing a direction for our life, we need to get very clear on what is acceptable and what is unacceptable.
 That means we need to take the time to figure out who we are and what we stand for.

 That might sound easy, but there is a little more to it.
 You see, for us to get past our tendency to rationalize our own behavior, we need to discover why we feel something is right or wrong.
 Why do we feel that it’s okay to do one thing, but not okay to do something else?
 What core values are influencing those feelings?

 The best way to approach this is not with a long list of rules.
 A much better approach is to develop a short list of the guiding principles that can be applied to every aspect of our lives.
 Let me illustrate the difference between rules and principles.

 Rules versus principles